Disciplinary Procedure Policy

 - The Hearing Committee shall consist of five members appointed by the Dean from the faculty at large.
 The Dean shall appoint one of the five members as chairperson.
 No member of the Subcommittee may serve on the Hearing Committee.
 The student may challenge any member of the Hearing Committee for cause.
 Such challenges shall be resolved by the Dean.

-- The formal hearing shall be closed, except for the parties and necessary staff, unless the student requests that the hearing be public.
+- The formal hearing shall be closed, except for the parties and necessary staff.
 Formal rules of evidence shall not apply, but the chairperson may make such rulings as are necessary to ensure fairness and to expedite the proceedings.
 Witnesses will be sequestered unless otherwise agreed upon by the parties.
 Witnesses will be sworn by a notary public.
 The student may be represented by counsel and shall be entitled to present evidence and cross-examine witnesses.
 The allegations and supporting evidence shall be presented by the Chair or by counsel for the law school.
 If either the law school or the student intends to be represented by counsel, the other party shall be notified at least four days prior to the hearing.
 A taped or stenographic record shall be made of the proceedings.
 Opening and closing statements will be allowed.
 Members of the Hearing Committee may ask questions, but should exercise care not to take an adversarial role in the hearing.

 - The Hearing Committee shall hear the evidence de novo and determine whether sanctionable conduct has been established by clear and convincing evidence.
 If it finds that no such conduct has been established, it shall dismiss the charges.
 If it finds that such conduct has been established, it shall report to the Dean the nature of the conduct found, with a recommendation as to the appropriate sanction.
 A vote of four of the five members of the Committee (or three out of four if one member is absent) shall be required to find sanctionable conduct.
 The Hearing Committee shall issue a written report containing its findings of fact.
 A copy of the Hearing Committee’s report shall be sent to the student.